nadiamariduena/python-intro-2024-privat/z_PYgame/a__about__MULTIPLE_game_LOOPS.md

 - - Each game loop adds its own overhead.

 - - 📌 **Depending on how they are implemented, they might lead to performance issues**, such as **increased CPU usage or frame rate** drops, especially if they are not well optimized.

+### 🟨 Consistency:

+- - 📌 **Ensuring that all game loops are in sync can be challenging.**

+- - - For example, if one loop updates game logic while another handles rendering, you might encounter issues with timing and consistency.